View other formats

 On a snapshot day in 2018, just over 50,000 clients received pharmacotherapy treatment for their opioid dependence at 2,852 dosing points across Australia.
 There were 3,168 authorised prescribers of opioid pharmacotherapy drugs.

-89% of opioid pharmacotherapy dosing points were pharmacies
+There were 2,852 opioid pharmacotherapy dosing points

 There were 3,168 authorised opioid pharmacotherapy prescribers